erogue2709/Swarm/README.md

-NN/DNN implementation for simple Regression, Binary/Multi-Class Classification problems and RL.
+NN/DNN implementation for simple Regression, and possibly Binary/Multi-Class Classification problems, with goal to use this implementation for RL.

 Help from: